saharm1/xblock-walkthrough/README.md

 Customization
 -------------
-The button label, introduction, and steps can both be customized by clicking the `Edit` button on the component:
+The button label, introduction, and steps can both be customized by clicking the `Edit` button on the component.

 The Walkthrough XBlock uses a simple XML-based structure as shown below:
 ```bash